TriCore Reference Laboratories Partners with InterSystems to Increase the Value of Clinical Labs Across the Continuum of Care

 - $56,250 saved due to reduced emergency department use

-- $1,540,000 in penalties avoided by achieving New Mexico Medicaid performance objectives5
+- $1,540,000 in penalties avoided by achieving New Mexico Medicaid performance objectives6

 Payers and providers in at-risk contracts need help demonstrating better outcomes and performance measures.
-Labs like TriCore, with software from Rhodes Group, can deliver this help while creating new revenue streams not tied to the standard Medicare fee schedule and lab service agreements.
-“A major MCO told us that our data is better than theirs,” says Dr. Michael Crossey, TriCore CEO & President, “and they have invited TriCore to be part of their value-based care negotiations.”
+Labs like TriCore can deliver this help serving as a trusted partner while creating new revenue streams not tied to the standard Medicare fee schedule and lab service agreements.
+“We have enjoyed the collaboration and look forward to moving together towards solving more problems while shifting towards value-based healthcare,” added Dr. Michael Crossey, TriCore’s Chief Executive Officer and Chief Medical Officer.